 Conventional Oil Pipelines

-Remaining capital expenditures include $4 million for smaller projects in the oil sands transportation and conventional oil pipeline segments and $3 million for corporate related expenditures such as information system upgrades.
+Remaining sustaining capital expenditures include $5 million for smaller projects in the oil sands transportation and conventional oil pipeline segments and $5 million for corporate related expenditures, primarily related to information technology upgrades.

 Inter Pipeline Fund

 Inter Pipeline is a major petroleum transportation, bulk liquid storage and natural gas liquids extraction business based in Calgary, Alberta, Canada.
 Structured as a publicly traded limited partnership, Inter Pipeline owns and operates energy infrastructure assets in western Canada, the United Kingdom, Denmark, Germany and Ireland.
 Additional information about Inter Pipeline can be found at www.interpipelinefund.com

 Inter Pipeline is a member of the S&P/TSX Composite Index.
 Class A Units trade on the Toronto Stock Exchange under the symbol IPL.UN.